Subham-Adhikari/sql-data-warehouse-project/README.md

 This repository is a **personal Data Warehouse and Analytics project** by Subham Adhikari.
 It focuses on building a **structured data warehouse**, performing **ETL operations**, and generating **analytics reports** for learning purposes.

-> ⚠️ This repository is currently **private** and is intended for personal learning and experimentation only.
+> ⚠️ This project is for demonstration/portfolio purposes only and is not licensed for reuse.

 ## Features
 - Creation of **Fact and Dimension tables**